maggieliuzzi/age_gender_estimation_pepper_robot/README.md

     "Male": 0.8979910016059875
 }

-* **test...py** scripts test the quality of a model with the images in the test/ folder.
+* **test...py** scripts test the quality of a model with the images in the test/ folder generated running proc...py.

 * **predict_gender_age.py** takes a gender-recognition model, an age-recognition model and an image as arguments and predicts the gender and age of the person in the image.